ehquery/ehquery/README.md

 git checkout master
 ```

-After you've committed your changes to the submodule, you'll update the jquery project to point to the new commit,
+After you've committed your changes to the submodule, you'll update the ehquery project to point to the new commit,
-but remember to push the submodule changes before pushing the new jquery commit:
+but remember to push the submodule changes before pushing the new ehquery commit:

 ```bash
 cd src/sizzle